-Dan Ginsberg, 61, has served as our director since February 2014.
-Mr. Ginsberg has been Chief Executive Officer of Dermalogica, a U.S.-based skincare brand, since January 2011 and has a comprehensive background in branding strategy, marketing and advertising.
-Mr. Ginsberg served as an executive consultant with various emerging brands in 2009 and 2010 before becoming CEO of Dermalogica in 2011.
-Mr. Ginsberg's previous roles include Chief Executive Officer of Red Bull, North America Inc. until 2007.
+Dan Ginsberg, 62, has served as our director since February 2014.
+Mr. Ginsberg was Chief Executive Officer of Dermalogica, a U.S.-based skincare brand, from January 2011 through August 2014 and has a comprehensive background in branding strategy, marketing, and advertising.
+Mr. Ginsberg's previous roles include Chief Executive Officer of Red Bull, NA until 2007.
 Before his Red Bull service, Mr. Ginsberg had been an advertising and marketing executive who held executive positions at agencies such as NW Ayer and Cunningham & Walsh, and Chief Marketing Officer at Hardee's.
 Our Board of Directors believes Mr. Ginsberg's qualifications to serve as a member of our Board includes his extensive executive officer experience as well as his marketing and branding expertise.

-Marla Gottschalk, 53, has served as our director since November 2009.
+Marla Gottschalk, 54, has served as our director since November 2009.
 Ms. Gottschalk was Chief Executive Officer of The Pampered Chef Ltd., a marketer of kitchen tools, food products and cookbooks for preparing food in the home, from May 2006 until December 2013 and its President and Chief Operating Officer from December 2003 until May 2006.
 Ms. Gottschalk joined Pampered Chef from Kraft Foods, Inc., where she worked for 14 years in various management positions, including Senior Vice President of Financial Planning and Investor Relations for Kraft, Executive Vice President and General Manager of Post Cereal Division and Vice President of Marketing and Strategy of Kraft Cheese Division.
-Ms. Gottschalk is currently a member of the Board of Trustees of Underwriters Laboratories, a world leader in safety testing and certification, and has previously served as a director of GATX Corp. and as a director of Visteon Corp.
+Ms. Gottschalk is currently a member of the board of trustees of Underwriters Laboratories, a world leader in safety testing and certification, and a strategic board advisor for Ocean Spray Cranberries, Inc. She has previously served as a director of GATX Corp. and as a director of Visteon Corp.
 Our Board of Directors believes Ms. Gottschalk's qualifications to serve as a member of our Board include her extensive experience with global companies, her expertise in the food industry and her years of experience in operations and strategic management.

-Dan Levitan, 56, has served as our director since September 2001.
+Dan Levitan, 57, has served as our director since September 2001.
 Mr. Levitan co-founded Maveron LLC, a venture capital firm that invests exclusively in consumer companies, in 1998.
 From 1983 to 1997, Mr. Levitan was a managing director at Wertheim Schroder & Co., an investment banking firm that was sold to Salomon Smith Barney Inc. in 2000.
-Mr. Levitan previously served as a member of the board of directors of Cranium, Inc., drugstore.com and The Motley Fool.
-Mr. Levitan currently serves on the board of directors for PayNearMe Inc., Pinkberry, Inc., Trupanion, Inc. and Zulily, Inc. In addition, Mr. Levitan serves on the advisory board of the Arthur Rock Center for Entrepreneurship at Harvard Business School and the board of trustees of Seattle Children's Hospital Foundation.
-Our Board of Directors believes Mr. Levitan's qualifications to serve as a member of our Board include his extensive venture capital experience; his restaurant and retail experience; his industry and financial expertise; and his years of experience providing strategic advisory services to complex organizations.
+Mr. Levitan previously served as a member of the board of directors of Zulily, Inc. and The Motley Fool.
+Mr. Levitan currently serves on the board of directors for PayNearMe Inc., Pinkberry, Inc., Trupanion, Inc., Earnest Inc. and Pro.com.
+In addition, Mr. Levitan serves on the advisory board of the Arthur Rock Center for Entrepreneurship at Harvard Business School and the board of trustees of Seattle Children's Hospital Foundation.
+Our Board of Directors believes Mr. Levitan's qualifications to serve as a member of our Board include his extensive venture capital experience, his restaurant and retail experience, his industry and financial expertise and his years of experience providing strategic advisory services to complex organizations.